John-Li-happy/LastFM/README.md

 - SkeletonView

 ## Contribution
-Zhaoyang Li takes responsibility of top-track-screen and its attached screens; music-player-screen; top-album-screen and its attached screens; search-result-screen and its attached screens, artist attached screens designing;
+John-Li-happy takes responsibility of top-track-screen and its attached screens; music-player-screen; top-album-screen and its attached screens; search-result-screen and its attached screens, artist attached screens designing;

 Xin Yu takes responsibility of launch-screen; user-detail-screen desinging.